Welcome to Year Two!

 - Times table tests take place every Friday and then homework to help your child progress is sent home the same day.

-- Spelling zappers are issued and are then tested when your child signs up on the classroom board.
+- Spelling zappers are issued and are then tested on alternate Thursdays, if your child is ready to be tested between the sessions, they can sign up on the classroom board to be tested.

 The expectation is for children to read their school banded reading book at least three times in a week (preferably more).
 Sharing of the school library book is also encouraged as a reading for pleasure learning opportunity.
 Reading logs will be checked weekly.

 Letter formation packs are available to support handwriting and will be sent home regularly to support the accuracy in letter formation to help children to increase their presentation in writing throughout the year.
 Towards the end of the year, if the

 children are able to form all letters correctly, key joining patterns are introduced gradually to increase fluency.

 Children should be able to form sentences that make sense and that are well punctuated.
 Spelling independently through the application of their phonics and spelling knowledge is something that will develop throughout the year.

 Key Stage One Assessments: